-Students can also use this opportunity to become more mindful of barriers and inequalities faced by their peers by considering who is underrepresented and how their journey to higher education differs.
-This may be the first time they have needed to consider additional factors such as venue accessibility, safety concerns of particular groups, or religious customs.
+You can also use this opportunity to become more mindful of barriers and inequalities faced by your peers by considering who is underrepresented and how their journey to higher education differs.
+This may be the first time you have needed to consider additional factors such as venue accessibility, safety concerns of particular groups, or religious customs.

-This is also an opportunity for students to showcase aspects of their own personal attributes and celebrate themselves in a more authentic way than they may have been supported to do previously.
+This is also a chance for you to showcase aspects of your own personality and celebrate yourself in a more authentic way than you may have been supported to do previously.
 By realising the lived experiences of others, we can help create a culture of inclusion and support each other to succeed.